Aristotelian physics: Terrestrial change

-Unlike the eternal and unchanging celestial aether, each of the four terrestrial elements are capable of changing into either of the two elements they share a property with: e.g. the cold and wet (water) can transform into the hot and wet (air) or the cold and dry (earth) and any apparent change into the hot and dry (fire) is actually a two-step process.
+Unlike the eternal and unchanging celestial aether, each of the four terrestrial elements are capable of changing into either of the two elements they share a property with: e.g. the cold and wet (water) can transform into the hot and wet (air) or the cold and dry (earth).
+Any apparent change from cold and wet into the hot and dry (fire) is actually a two-step process, as first one of the property changes, then the other.
 These properties are predicated of an actual substance relative to the work it is able to do; that of heating or chilling and of desiccating or moistening.
 The four elements exist only with regard to this capacity and relative to some potential work.
 The celestial element is eternal and unchanging, so only the four terrestrial elements account for "coming to be" and "passing away" – or, in the terms of Aristotle's On Generation and Corruption (Περὶ γενέσεως καὶ φθορᾶς), "generation" and "corruption".

 Natural place

 The Aristotelian explanation of gravity is that all bodies move toward their natural place.
-For the elements earth and water, that place is the center of the (geocentric) universe; the natural place of water is a concentric shell around the earth because earth is heavier; it sinks in water.
+For the elements earth and water, that place is the center of the (geocentric) universe; the natural place of water is a concentric shell around the Earth because earth is heavier; it sinks in water.
 The natural place of air is likewise a concentric shell surrounding that of water; bubbles rise in water.
 Finally, the natural place of fire is higher than that of air but below the innermost celestial sphere (carrying the Moon).

-In Book Delta of his Physics (IV.5), Aristotle defines topos (place) in terms of two bodies, one of which contains the other: a "place" is where the inner surface of the former (the containing body) touches the outer surface of the other (the contained body).
+In Book Delta of his Physics (IV.5), Aristotle defines topos (place) in terms of two bodies, one of which contains the other: a "place" is where the inner surface of the former (the containing body) touches the contained body.
 This definition remained dominant until the beginning of the 17th century, even though it had been questioned and debated by philosophers since antiquity.
 The most significant early critique was made in terms of geometry by the 11th-century Arab polymath al-Hasan Ibn al-Haytham (Alhazen) in his Discourse on Place.